Description

 Distinctive Features

-Thanks to the properties of the soil in production area, Lenticchia di Altamura PGI contains a greater amount of iron than other cultivated varieties.
+Thanks to the properties of the soil in the production area, Lenticchia di Altamura PGI contains a greater amount of iron than other cultivated varieties.
 This microelement promotes the production of haemoglobin and red blood cells, and is essential for maintaining immune response.